-The glucoamylase enzyme is produced by an Aspergillus niger microorganism expressing the glucoamylase from Penicillium oxalicum.
+The cellulase enzyme is produced by an Aspergillus niger microorganism expressing the cellulase from Trichoderma reesei.
 The host strain is a modified (protease-deficient) Aspergillus niger strain (BO-1) derived from a natural isolate of Aspergillus niger C40-1.
-The C40-1 cell lineage has a long history of safe use at Novozymes for production of food enzymes
+The C40-1 cell lineage has a long history of safe use at Novozymes for production of food enzymes and has given rise to a number of food enzyme production strains, which are used for production of previously evaluated and regulatory approved food enzymes.

-The glucoamylase production strain is a non-pathogenic, non-toxigenic, genetically modified Aspergillus niger strain.
+The cellulase production strain is a non-pathogenic, non-toxigenic, genetically modified Aspergillus niger strain.
 The production strain is marker-free, and it does not produce secondary metabolites of toxicological concern to humans as explained in Section E 1.3, Section A.5 and Appendix 6.1.